 goals & rhythm

 Playworkers are there to protect our play space, support children when needed and facilitate consent culture within our community and amongst all life forms.
 They serve as an extension of the caregiver role as they model our consent-based, anti-bias, and anti-racist values.
 Playworkers follow the child, learning with and responding to each child's uniqueness in relationship to their cohort.
-Some things you will see our playworkers doing are:

 • Facilitating a safe and healthy space for children to fully immerse themselves in play